23/DeveloperDocumentation/index.md

 Generally, some requests can [made anonymously](#anonymous-access), but whenever your application needs to read unpublished data or update or add new data, authentication is required.
 This is done by setting up `consumer key` and a `consumer secret` for you application, and then by having an existing user authorize your access.
 When this is done, you'll have an additional `access token` and am `access token secret` which will be used alongside your consumer credentials to sign all requests.

-All interaction with the OAuth authentication process in done through the generic domain `http://api.visualplatform.net/oauth/*` or through your site's own `http://videos.example.com/oauth/*`.
+All interaction with the OAuth authentication process in done through a generic domain, `http://api.visualplatform.net/oauth/*`, or through your site's own domain, `http://videos.example.com/oauth/*`.
 We encourage you to use the generic domain, since this will handle domain changes gracefully and will allow you to reuse code.
 Requests to `http://api.visualplatform.net/oauth/access_token` will return the `domain` to use for all subsequent requests to the API ([more](oauth#domain)).

 <table>
   <tr>